rackerlabs/support-how-to/content/how-to/cloud-servers/where-to-put-documentroot-in-centos/index.md

 product_url: cloud-servers
 ---

-The default location for the document root is **/var/www/html** when Apache is first installed on CentOS&reg;.
+The default location for the document root is **/var/www/html** when you first install Apache&reg; on CentOS&reg;:

          ~]# httpd -S 2>1
          VirtualHost configuration: